electric-sql/electric/docs/guides/quickstart.md

 ### Create a table and insert some data

-Use your favorite Postgres client to connect to Postgres e.g. with [psql](https://www.postgresql.org/docs/current/app-psql.html) you can run:
+Use a Postgres client to connect to Postgres.
+For example, with [psql](https://www.postgresql.org/docs/current/app-psql.html) you can run:

 ```sh
 psql "postgresql://postgres:password@localhost:54321/electric"